martinescardo/ExactRealNumberComputationInHaskell/README.md

 the result.
 We need a crystal ball to compute the first digit.

 [Continuity is violated](https://www.sciencedirect.com/science/article/pii/S1571066104051357).
-Continuity says that finitely many digits of output the result depend only on finitely many digits of input.
+Continuity says that finitely many digits of output depend only on finitely many digits of input.
 To regain continuity, alternative representations of real numbers are used (see e.g. Plume's (1997) [4th-year project report](https://www.dcs.ed.ac.uk/home/mhe/plume/)).